skanda108/samson-thai.github.io/README.md

 1) In terminal, type => git add -A
 2) In terminal, type => git commit -m "description of commit"
 3) In terminal, type => git push

+# How to cd back into correct workspace (if terminal reads /workspace)
+1) In terminal, type => cd samson-thai.github.io
+2) run git commands